Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Abstract

 \section{Abstract}

-\baselineskip=9pt Protecting user data privacy can be achieved via many methods, from statistical transformations to generative models.
+{Protecting user data privacy can be achieved via many methods, from statistical transformations to generative models.
 However, all of them have critical drawbacks.
 For example, creating a transformed data set using traditional techniques is highly time-consuming.
 Also, recent deep learning-based solutions require significant computational resources in addition to long training phases, and differentially private-based solutions may undermine data utility.
 In this paper, we propose $\epsilon$-PrivateSMOTE, a technique designed for safeguarding against re-identification and linkage attacks, particularly addressing cases with a high re-identification risk.
-Our proposal combines synthetic data generation via noise-induced interpolation to obfuscate high-risk cases while maximising the data utility of the original data.
-Compared to multiple traditional and state-of-the-art privacy-preservation methods on 17 data sets, $\epsilon$-PrivateSMOTE achieves competitive results in privacy risk and better predictive performance than generative adversarial networks, variational autoencoders, and differential privacy baselines.
-It also improves energy consumption and time requirements by at least a factor of 11 and 15, respectively.
+Our proposal combines synthetic data generation via noise-induced interpolation with differential privacy principles to obfuscate high-risk cases.
+We demonstrate how $\epsilon$-PrivateSMOTE is capable of achieving competitive results in privacy risk and better predictive performance when compared to multiple traditional and state-of-the-art privacy-preservation methods, including generative adversarial networks, variational autoencoders, and differential privacy baselines.
+We also show how our method improves time requirements by at least a factor of 9 and is a resource-efficient solution that ensures high performance without specialised hardware.}